nickpoison/nickpoison.github.io/rissues.md

 ⭐⭐⭐⭐⭐

+This rant is NOT about pipes, if you think `mydata |> plot()` is better than `plot(mydata)`, then we're happy for you (but we do agree with [Matloff](https://github.com/matloff/TidyverseSkeptic/blob/master/READMEFull.md) that pipes are not for novices).
+This is about corrupting nice base scripts like `filter` and `lag` and making our work as instructors so much harder 🖕.
+(If the `conflicted` package were made part of base-R, that would be a step in the right direction, but novices would still have a hard time... it's still best if CORRUPTING BASE-R IS NOT ALLOWED... any thinking person would agree.)

-I would say avoid loading `dplyr` if you're analyzing time series interactively (the advantage of using R vs batch mode programs) or fix the problem using the info below.
+We would say avoid loading `dplyr` if you're analyzing time series interactively (the advantage of using R vs batch mode programs) or fix the problem using the info below.
 And generally, to be safe, load packages consciously and watch for masked objects warnings.

 For f*ck sake, after reading [Norm's essay](https://github.com/matloff/TidyverseSkeptic/blob/master/READMEFull.md), it seems clear that `dplyr` is a MUCH slower and weaker version of `data.table`.
 So don't be a ᑎᑌᗰᗷ ᑎᑌT and stop subscribing to posit's enshitification of R, and try [data.table](https://cran.r-project.org/web/packages/data.table/vignettes/datatable-intro.html) if you have to do data science.